 Taking the escalator down to the tube, something seems wrong.

-We are already on the metal stairs though.
-There is nothing we can do but travel slowly down.
-Two fool passengers being carried at leisurely pace closer and closer towards a discarded suitcase left at the bottom of the escalator.
+People are running.
+Fleeing from some unseen danger.
+But we are already on the moving metal stairs, there is nothing we can do but travel slowly down, two fool passengers being carried at a leisurely pace closer and closer towards a discarded suitcase left at the bottom of the escalator.

-“Clear the station!” shouts the stout white haired, red faced, man in his orange London Underground bib.
+“Clear the station!” shouts the white haired, red faced, man in his orange London Underground bib.

 “I don’t want to die Daddy,” says a little girl stood with her father behind me, clutching his hand looking up fearfully.